adewar/adewar.github.io/_posts/2014-12-18-Updating-from-Cloud9.md

 layout: post
 title: Updating from Cloud9
 ---
 Adding a new post from c9 ide.
+Editing it on github.